 One possible affliction is seasonal affective disorder, and we may be wanting to sleep in longer, we may be craving foods high in carbs, like pizza which can easily be delivered to our doors, we may be less energetic and more lethargic, etc. We may even experience some weight gain over this season.
 Undoubtedly now would be a good time to check Vitamin D levels, a blood test that can be performed by your health care practitioner.

-(1) Get ill often and just attribute it to the weather, etc.
+1. Get ill often and just attribute it to the weather, etc., you may

-(3) Experience pain in your bones, perhaps due to bone loss.
+3. You may experience pain in your bones, perhaps due to bone loss

-(4)Suffering from depression, either low grade or clinical.
+4. You may suffer from depression, either low grade or clinical

-Dr. Josh Axe, a naturopathic physician, explains Vitamin D deficiency.
-He describes the many purposes that Vitamin D serves in the human body and what deficiencies can result in.
+Dr. Josh Axe, a naturopathic physician, explains Vitamin D deficiency here: He describes the many purposes that Vitamin D serves in the human body and what deficiencies can result in.